I carry two wonderful milk paint lines in my retail spaces.

 The difference between a chippy and a non-chippy finis lies in the prep work you need to perform for your piece.
 Giving your surface a good scuff with sandpaper will help MMSMP adhere better and chip less.
 You can also add a bit of a product called Bonding Agent into the paint to help it stick.

-This is a big difference between MMSMP and GFMP!
+This is one of the biggest differences between MMSMP and GFMP!
 Prep work is still needed when you’re using General Finishes, but the sanding aspect is much less intense.
 Plus, the sanding is meant to clean your surface, not help the GFMP adhere.
 GFMP has excellent adhesive properties, so all it needs to “stick” is a clean surface free of oil, wax, dust and dirt.

 Another super fun aspect of MMSMP is that is has natural variations in the color.
 Because it’s a powder you mix by hand with water, the pigments don’t all get dissolved evenly.
 This results in gorgeous variations in paint color across your piece, adding to the aged feeling.